thegooddocsproject/templates/base-template/main-doctype-author-guide.md

 ## Maintenance strategy

 The long term health of documentation depends upon the project's ability to establish sustainable maintenance processes for each doctype.

-* If content on a site is inaccurate or dated, it will reduce the trustworthiness of all the content on the site, as the user typically won’t be able to determine which of the content is trustworthy.
-* As such, a project should only create content where there is commitment for continued maintenance of the content.
+If content on a site is inaccurate or dated, it will reduce the trustworthiness of all the content on the site, as the user typically won’t be able to determine which of the content is trustworthy.
+As such, a project should only create content where there is commitment for continued maintenance of the content.

-This section suggests maintenance strategies which can be applied.
 The strategies selected should be described in your Documentation Management Plan.

 _{TBD: We should define a template for a Documentation Management Plan, then reference from here.}_

-_{TBD: Describe maintenace strategies, which likely will be grouped by doctypes.
+_{TBD: Describe maintenance strategies, which likely will be grouped by doctypes.
 The details of these strategies will be worth spinning out into a separate document.
 Topics to cover:}_
 * _Automated documentation generation from code._
 * _Automated reports which highlight:_
     * _When documentation is out of date with software._
     * _When documentation hasn’t been reviewed for a while._
 * _Integrating documentation checklists into software deployment, build, and test processes._
 _}_